Josh Bell Preview, Player Props: Marlins vs. Nationals

-Josh Bell -- with a slugging percentage of .526 in his past 10 games, including three home runs -- will be in action for the Miami Marlins against the Washington Nationals, with Jake Irvin on the mound, on August 26 at 4:10 PM ET.
+Josh Bell -- with a slugging percentage of .514 in his past 10 games, including three home runs -- will be in action for the Miami Marlins versus the Washington Nationals, with Trevor Williams on the hill, on August 27 at 1:40 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Nationals.
+He notched a home run while going 1-for-3 in his previous game against the Nationals.

 Josh Bell Game Info & Props vs. the Nationals